HyknuF/SecretSanta/README.md

 ## Usage

-If you have a working python environment installed, you can just use the "secretsanta.py" and run it.
+If you have a working python environment installed, you can just use the "secretsanta_xx.py" in your preferred language and run it.

-If not, no problem, it's simple:
+If not, no problem, it's simple: (German version only so far)
 - Download the zip file from the latest release [HERE](https://codeberg.org/noxis/secret_santa_generator/releases)
 - Unzip it and run the binary inside (i.e. secretsanta.exe)